NathanielWroblewski/blog/_posts/2014-04-05-your-files-are-filed-in-files.md

 title:  Your Files are Filed in Files
 ---

-Folders in Unix are actually just files, binary files containing a list of the other files it contains (actually, filename-inode number pairs).
+Folders in Unix are actually just files: binary files containing a list of the other files it contains (actually, filename-inode number pairs).
 If you type `ls -l` in a directory containing a folder and a file, you'll end up with something like this:

 ```sh